Are curls good for golfers?…Well, sort of.

 Compared to arm wrestling, the golf swing is a chaotic, full-body heave with different parts trying to work with other parts while trying to not think about your overdue proposal at work.

-However, curls done the right way, will give you more definition AND get you through the next Ryder Cup in France.
+However, curls done the right way, will give you more definition, control, accuracy and keep your safe through thick rough.

 Enter the Philadelphia strongman